MadStu/connect-4-plus/README.md

 ## Credits

+- First and foremost, the original Connect 4 game concept was invented in 1973 by Howard Wexler.
 - I used the Code Institute web template and terminal window to deploy the program.
 - I initially used the check_winner function from https://github.com/justinvallely/Python-Connect-4/blob/master/connect4.py (Line 69).
 - I learned how to clear the terminal screen from this tutorial: https://www.geeksforgeeks.org/clear-screen-python/